 A self-isolation absence code is available for direct recording in SAP.
 Please see the HR advice for managers attached to this page for further details.

 If an employee is fit and able to work from home during the self-isolation period, the employee should record their hours via the normal processes.
 If an employee is fit to work but unable to work from home due to the nature of their role, line managers should work with employees to ensure the normal hours the employee was due to work in the defined period are input through normal processes.

 Line managers must be in contact with any self-isolating employee on a daily basis to support their wellbeing and ensure they are able to perform their duties.
 This contact will be by phone unless there is a clear reason why text or email should be used.

 We have a vital role to play during this outbreak in delivering public service and community leadership.
-During the coronavirus outbreak, colleagues are expected to flexible to ensure we maintain our essential public services.
+During the coronavirus outbreak, colleagues are expected to be flexible to ensure we maintain our essential public services.